umanghome/fuzzysort/README.md

 - `search` - The core function you will use for searching.
 - `createCache` - For better performance, you should pass a cache to `search`.
 This function creates the necessary cache.
-- `clearCache` - Clears the cache returned by `createCache`.
-Should be called when you're done searching.
 - `algorithmWithTypo` - You will need to pass an algorithm to `search`.
 This algorithm allows a mismatch of one character.
 - `algorithmWithoutTypo` - You will need to pass an algorithm to `search`.
 This algorithm does not allow a mismatch.